AGI-init/AGI-init/README.md

 print(f'{AGI.__init__} is a method for initializing AGI.')
 ```

-The magic function of our organization is to initiate AGI. ∎
+The magic-function of our organization is to initiate AGI. ∎